 Frankly, I find the tone of his entire show to be condescending and rude, and I’m not the only one.
-Some compassion shows through with certain callers, but the tone of the show for the most part is acerbic; he just sounds angry a lot of the time.
+Some compassion shows through with certain callers, but the tone of the show for the most part is acerbic and to me, he often sounds angry.
 His reputation for helping folks get out of debt and put their financial lives on track is undermined by the way in which he speaks to callers on his show.

 Add to that regular long-winded political tirades where he disparages former president Obama (I haven’t listened since Trump took office), congress, and anything democrat.
-Political conversations are of course, important, but I fail to see how this ongoing theme adds anything to a show where listeners are calling in for help with major financial issues.
+Political conversations are of course, important, but I fail to see how this ongoing theme adds anything to a show where listeners are calling in for help with major personal finance issues.

 But of course, that’s just me 🙂